A journey through the living messages of Christ

 The open door that no one can shut

 Like Smyrna, Philadelphia receives no reproach from Christ.
 Though small and with little power, this church kept its faithfulness.
-Christ promises it protection during the hour of trial and a permanent place in the temple of God — a promise all the more significant for a community accustomed to instability and the fear of losing everything.
+Christ promises it protection in the hour of trial and a permanent place in the temple of God — a promise all the more significant for a community accustomed to instability and the fear of losing everything.

-"See, I have placed before you an open door that no one can shut.
-I know that you have little strength, yet you have kept my word and have not denied my name."
+“See, I have placed before you an open door that no one can shut.
+I know that you have little strength, yet you have kept My word and have not denied My name.”

-— Revelation 3:8 (NIV)
+— Revelation 3:8

 Laodicea